 Planning Your PR Budget in teal text over a pink photo of a vintage calculator

 Let’s talk money; it’s basically everyone’s favorite subject.
-Personally or professionally, you always need to have an idea of how much you are going to spend on an item or activity.
+Personally or professionally, you always need to know how much you will spend on an item or activity.

-People have a hard time wrapping their heads around the cost of PR, and for a good reason.
+People have a hard time understanding the cost of PR, and for good reason.
 A lot of PR can seem intangible.
-It’s not like you are paying for a physical product, but rather brand awareness.
+It’s not like you are paying for a physical product but rather brand awareness.
 Isn’t PR just sending emails and making phone calls?
 Why does it cost so much?

 Let’s have a look at where your dollar bills are going.
 Media relations is often less expensive than paid media and advertising and typically more effective, but that doesn’t mean it’s cheap.